The important Source URL you’ll need is: https://fparc.uk/fparcevents.ical

 Data Caching

-- Calendar services may not ask for new event data regularly.
-Google Calendar, for instance, is known to query external calendars no more regularly than once a day.
+Google Calendar, for instance, is known to query external calendars no more regularly than once or twice a day.

-- Calendar data (both iCal and our online events calendar) is cached on the server for up to an hour.
+Calendar data (both iCal and our online events calendar) is cached on the FPARC server for up to an hour.
 This prevents excessive stress on our server due to repeated requests.
-Event updates made by event organisers may not reach your calendar until the cache expires.
+Event updates made by event organisers may not reach your calendar until the cache expires and the new event iCal data is generated.

 If your Calendar Doesn’t Accept the .ical URL?